South Lake Trail

 South Lake Trail is a multi-use trail in Lake County, Florida.
-It a 4-mile trail connecting the Lake Minneola Scenic Trail to the 22-mile West Orange Trail.
+It is a slightly over 12.5-mile trail encompassing the Lake Minneola Scenic Trail and connecting to the 22-mile West Orange Trail.
 The trails form part of a planned Central Florida Loop.
 South Lake Trail is the largest in Lake County.
 The trail is hilly in parts.